Indigenous Faculty

 Ms Dana Claxton

-Head and Professor, Art History, Visual Art and Theory
+Professor, Art History, Visual Art and Theory

-Dana Claxton was born in Yorkton, Saskatchewan, and her family reserve is Lakota First Nations – Wood Mountain, located in beautiful southwest Saskatchewan.
+Dana Claxton was born in Yorkton, Saskatchewan, and her family reserve is Lakota First Nations – Wood Mountain, located in southwest Saskatchewan.
 She works in film, video, photography, single- and multi-channel video installation, and performance art.
 Her practice investigates beauty, the body, the socio-political, and the spiritual.

 More on Ms Claxton